rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 Sam felt a hint of sweet memories in wolf's voice.

 ***Enough of this!
 Time is of essence.
-I must not be entertained by mundane chatter, attain the glory of the trial of the air.*** - replied wolf standing off his chair.
+I must not be entertained by mundane chatter, you must attain the glory of the trial of the air.*** - replied wolf standing off his chair.

 Sam looked at the spectral shape of the wolf ascend towards the shadows and asked - *"Mr. Wolf?
 If one of you had a name, do you have a name yourself?"*